 Here’s an example of an influencer outreach email posted on Search Engine Journal.

-Similar to blogger outreach, you can also partner with YouTubers to promote your contest to a whole new audience.
-Find YouTube channels related to your niche and reach out to the ones who have a decent amount of subscribers, views, and engagement.
+Like blogger outreach, you can also partner with YouTubers to promote your contest to a whole new audience.
+Find YouTube channels related to your niche and reach out to those with a decent amount of subscribers, views, and engagement.

-If you know your target audience is very active on a certain social media platform like Pinterest or Instagram, you can reach out to influencers on those platforms as well.
+If you know your target audience is very active on a certain social media platform like Pinterest or Instagram, you can also reach out to influencers on those platforms.
 If you’re new to the world of influencers, check out this influencer marketing guide for beginners.

 Alright, now that you’ve spread the word on your own platforms and also reached out to form partnerships, there’s one more successful contest promotion strategy to try: paid promotion.